project-ncl/bacon/guide/build-config.md

 The `GENERATE_SELECTED` strategy gets sources from selected `sourceBuild`.

-The `GENERATE_ADDITIONAL_SELECTED` strategy gets same results as `GENERATE` and adds sources of builds external to current group. `externalAdditionalConfigs` specifies Build Config names of builds, outside this group.
+The `GENERATE_ADDITIONAL_SELECTED` strategy gets same results as `GENERATE` and adds sources of builds external to current group. `additionalExternalSources` specifies Build Config names of builds, outside this group.

 The `GENERATE_REDHAT_DEPENDENCIES` strategy gets sources from builds and adds sources of redhat dependencies used in these builds.